 Universities or other organizations may not apply on behalf of an individual.
 Prospective scholars do not need to be enrolled in a graduate program at the time of application, but must be admitted to a graduate level program in order to be awarded this scholarship.
 Eligibility must be maintained for each succeeding year of support and annual reporting requirements, to be specified at a later date, will apply.

 Completion of one (1) program collaboration is required for every doctoral scholarship award, with a second recommended, but not required.
 Scholars may opt out of a program collaboration if there are unforeseen circumstances that prevent them from completing this requirement.
 But this discussion must happen with the Program Collaboration Coordinator and the Federal Program Officer before a decision is made.
 For master's degree level scholars, completion of a program collaboration is strongly recommended, but not required.
 The program collaboration opportunity is designed to allow scholars to participate in research or other activities for 4-6 weeks at a field office of the National Marine Sanctuary System, or other NOAA program offices.

-All Dr. Nancy Foster Scholarship Program recipients will be required to participate in a NOAA Orientation Training in their first year to meet with staff from the NOAA Office of National Marine Sanctuaries.
+All Dr. Nancy Foster Scholarship Program recipients will be required to participate in a mandatory NOAA Orientation Training.
 The date and location for orientation training generally occurs during the summer.

 All Dr. Nancy Foster Scholarship Program recipients must put together an outreach product (e.g., video, infographic) that communicates your scientific research in a way that the average person can understand it, as well as see why it matters to them.

 Scholarship recipients are required to provide annual reports documenting the scholar's activities, accomplishments, academic progress, research progress, and education and outreach progress.
 The report must include copies of receipts indicating disbursement of the education allowance and copies of receipts for allowable expenses under the program collaboration.
 The report must include a certification from the scholar's academic advisor indicating that the student's work is on track and a copy of the official transcript indicating the scholar has a minimum term and cumulative GPA of 3.30.
 These reports must be submitted through the Grants.gov system.